Individualized Education Program: Specially designed instruction

 Specially designed instruction affects the instructional content, method of instructional delivery, and the performance methods and criteria that are necessary to help the student make meaningful educational progress.
 This instruction is designed by or with an appropriately credentialed special education teacher or related service provider.
-Students may have better success with small-group instruction as presented in a resource room (mandated by program and placement outlined in the IEP) particularly with language-based instruction.
+Students may have better success with small-group instruction as presented in a resource room (mandated by the program and placement outlined in the IEP), particularly with language-based instruction.

 For some students, teachers may need to present information through the use of manipulatives.
 For other students, teachers may need to select and teach only important key concepts and then alter evaluation activities and criteria to match this content change.

 The IEP team determines whether a specific type of instruction is included in a student's IEP.
 Generally, if the methodology is an essential part of what is required to meet the individualized needs of the student, the methodology is included.
 For instance, if a student has a learning disability and has not learned to read using traditional methods, then another method is used.
 When including such an IEP recommendation, the team describes the components of the appropriate type of methodology, as opposed to naming a specific program.